maroda/hpschd/README.md

 **The Writing-Through Mesostic Generator**

 A text file for input will be transmogrified into a piece of Mesostic poetry using a configured "Spine String".
-This algorithm was written by a human (me), but the "way to write a Mesostic" was originated by **John Cage**.

-> Claude Code has been used to assist with testing and refactoring.

 ## Usage

-The default webserver shows a mesostic built from fetches made to the NASA Astronomy Picture of the Day (APOD) API.
+The default webserver shows a mesostic built from fetches made to the [NASA Astronomy Picture of the Day (APOD)](https://apod.nasa.gov/apod/) API.
-This uses the same API endpoint that can be used for any blob of text.
+This uses the following API endpoint, which can be used for any blob of text.

 ### JSON API